po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/06-Stu_Stacks/README.md

 If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:

-  * What are good use cases for a stack?
+  * What are the features and uses cases for other data structures?

 * Use [Google](https://www.google.com) or another search engine to research the above.